igoravl/TfsCmdlets/docs/cmdlets/TeamProjectCollection/Start-TfsTeamProjectCollection.md

 title: Start-TfsTeamProjectCollection
 breadcrumbs: [ "TeamProjectCollection" ]
 parent: "TeamProjectCollection"
-description: "Starts an offline team project collection and make it online."
+description: "Starts an offline team project collection and make it online. "
 remarks:
 parameterSets:
   "_All_": [  ]